 - 12-hour and 24-hour clock: Shifted from P4 to P3

+Meanwhile, Average and Ratio have been shifted from Primary 5 to Primary 6 for deeper exploration, reducing P5 workload.
+Expect questions combining Ratio with Percentages and Fractions.
 At Ancourage Academy, our P6 Mathematics programme has been updated to reflect these changes, with more time allocated to mastering Ratio and Average applications.

-Science: Cells Topic Removed
+Science: Cells Content Simplified

 Topics still covered in Primary 5-6 Science: